movewp3/microservice-security-autoconfiguration/README.md

 A Spring-Security-based library providing a no-frills approach to enable the verification of HTTP/REST authentication via OpenID Connect and consumption of other OAuth2-protected services for a microservice.
-In accordance with the stateless REST approach, session management and csrf tokens are disabled.
+In accordance with the stateless REST approach, session management and CSRF tokens are disabled.

 ## Usage